100mslive/100ms-react-native/README.md

 🤖 Download the Example Android app here: https://appdistribution.firebase.dev/i/7b7ab3b30e627c35

-To get a better understanding of how the example app is stuctured, what to do on `onJoin`, `onTrack` and `onPeer` listeners, creating `PeerTrackNodes`, how to use Redux, and what type of layouts and sorting you can implement in your app, checkout [Example App's README](https://github.com/100mslive/react-native-hms/blob/develop/example/README.md)
+To get a better understanding of how the example app is structured, what to do on `onJoin`, `onTrack` and `onPeer` listeners, creating `PeerTrackNodes`, how to use Redux, and what type of layouts and sorting you can implement in your app, checkout [Example App's README](https://github.com/100mslive/react-native-hms/blob/develop/example/README.md)

 To run the Example app on your system, follow these steps -